scylladb/scylla-manager/docs/source/sctool.rst

 Example: cluster update
 .......................

-In this example, the cluster named ``cluster`` has been renamed to ``prod-cluster``.
+In this example, the cluster named ``test-cluster`` has been renamed to ``prod-cluster``.

 .. code-block:: none

-   sctool cluster update --prod-cluster cluster --name prod-cluster
+   sctool cluster update --cluster test-cluster --name prod-cluster

 Scheduling repairs
 ------------------